By Christopher Murphy, CIMA®, Dominic Rizzo, CFA, Jennifer O'Hara Martin

 CFA® and Chartered Financial Analyst® are registered trademarks owned by CFA Institute.

-VGT, the Vanguard Information Technology Fund, tracks an index of stocks of large, medium-size, and small U.S. companies in the information technology sector, as classified under the Global Industry Classification Standard (GICS).
-This GICS sector is made up of companies in the following three general areas: internet services and infrastructure companies, including data centers and cloud networking and storage infrastructure; companies that provide information technology consulting and services, technology hardware and equipment, including manufacturers and distributors of communications equipment, computers and peripherals, electronic equipment, and related instruments; and semiconductors and semiconductor equipment manufacturers.
+VGT, the Vanguard Information Technology Fund, tracks an index of stocks of large, medium-sized, and small U.S. companies in the information technology sector, as classified under the Global Industry Classification Standard.
+This GICS sector is made up of companies in the following three general areas: internet services and infrastructure companies, including data centers and cloud networking and storage infrastructure; companies that provide information technology consulting and services, technology hardware, and equipment, including manufacturers and distributors of communications equipment, computers and peripherals, electronic equipment, and related instruments; and semiconductors and semiconductor equipment manufacturers.

-IXN, the iShares Global Tech ETF, has exposure to electronics, computer software and hardware, and informational technology companies.
+IXN, the iShares Global Tech ETF, has exposure to electronics, computer software and hardware, and information technology companies.
 It has targeted access to technology stocks from around the world.

-XLK, the Technology Sector SPDR® fund, is composed of companies primarily involved in such industries as software and service, IT consulting services, semiconductor equipment, computer and peripherals.
+XLK, the Technology Sector SPDR® fund, is composed of companies primarily involved in such industries as software and service, IT consulting services, semiconductor equipment, and computers and peripherals.

 Important Information